 For the information of invalids, we will add that several good physicians are settled in our midst, affording excellent medical aid when required.

 Population now in and near DeLand City, that trade there, 1,000 to 2,000.

 We are offering these choice lands to actual settlers at $20 to $100 per acre.
 Village lots and improved property for sale also.

-For further particulars, call on or address
+For further particulars, call on our address

 Or H.A.
 DeLAND, Fairport, Monroe Co., N.Y.